cuthbertLab/music21/music21/doc/moduleDuration.rst

 0.25
 >>> convertTypeToQuarterLength('quarter', 2)
 1.75
-Also can handle medieval dot groups.
+Also can handle those rare medieval dot groups (such as dotted-dotted half notes that take a full measure of 9/8).
 >>> convertTypeToQuarterLength('half', dotGroups = [1,1])
 4.5

 Function dottedMatch()
 ----------------------

-(was quarterLengthToDotCandidate) given a qLen, determine if there is a dotted (or non-dotted) type that exactly matches.
+given a qLen, determine if there is a dotted (or non-dotted) type that exactly matches.
 Returns (numDots, type) or (False, False) if non matches exactly.
 Returns a maximum of four dots by default.

 >>> dottedMatch(3.0)
 (1, 'half')